Jibe7/HTML-CSS-Learning-Project/README.md

 - Two of the models were responsive
 - I used Git&Github during the whole project.

-However I still have a lot to improve with my current HTML/CSS skill to make my pages look professionnal.
+I still have a lot to learn to improve my current HTML/CSS skills but this is already a good start.
-I may need to learn more about design, colors, UI/UX, Figma to be able to be able to design myself good looking pages but I can already improve my HTML/CSS skills without that.
-Further learning could also be to use libraries such as Bootstrap/Tailwind CSS and libraries & frameworks such as React, Vue, Angular but also staying Vanilla.
+Further learning may include accessibility, CSS variables, animations ... or libraries & frameworks such as React, Vue, Angular, Tailwind, Bootstrap...